New to B&Bs?

 These differences may pose questions for B&B guests.
 Do you need a reservation?
 How much will it cost?
 What’s for breakfast?
 What is appropriate behavior?
 We have tried to provide some brief and simple answers, for those of you who are too shy to ask.

-Breakfast.
-It is standard practice to include breakfast at no additional cost.
-It is usually offered one of three ways: Continental: rolls, muffins, or coffee cake, coffee or tea & juice; Continental Plus: extras are added to the standard Continental breakfast like cereal or fruit; Full: often includes many of the above items and one or more hot items.
+It is standard practice to include breakfast at no additional cost, but not all unique lodging properties serve breakfast.
+If they do, it is usually offered one of three ways: Continental: rolls, muffins, or coffee cake, coffee or tea & juice; Continental Plus: extras are added to the standard Continental breakfast like cereal or fruit; Full: often includes many of the above items and one or more hot items.
 Some B&Bs serve you at the table, some offer breakfast buffet-style, and others may offer breakfast in bed.

 Staying at a B&B is a wonderful experience and great fun.
 Read the rules, ask a few questions and you’ll soon feel “at home.”
 During your stay you will meet new friends, enjoy exceptional hospitality, and learn all there is to know about the local area.
 You are sure to love it so much that you will soon become a regular B&B traveler.